Vegetable Rice Recipe (Easy One-Pot Plant-Based Dinner)

 8

-Fluff the rice gently with a fork, taste and adjust seasoning if needed, and garnish with fresh parsley or cilantro.
-Serve immediately with lime wedges on the side.
+Fluff the rice gently with a fork, taste and adjust seasoning if needed, then garnish with fresh cilantro or parsley and serve with lime wedges on the side.

 Equipment

-• Large deep skillet or wide saucepan with a tight-fitting lid
+• Large deep skillet or Dutch oven with a lid

 • Wooden spoon or silicone spatula